 A powerful blast of wind knocked everyone back, effectively stopping Kakashi, Iruka, Sai, and Sasuke from completing their Shunshin.
-On instinct Sasuke materialized in front of the Hokage, shielding her with his body, and raised his arms to cover his face, his eyes opening into red slits as he analyzed the chakra interspersed with the wind.
-Beside him was Sai, protecting the Hokage as well.
+On instinct Sasuke materialized in front of the Hokage, shielding her with his body with his arms raised to cover his face, his eyes red slits as he analyzed the chakra interspersed with the wind.
+Beside him was Sai, protecting the Hokage as well like any true ANBU.

-"No one leaves," Naruto panted, his left palm on the floor, his right hand wielding a blood-tipped kunai.
+"No one leaves," Naruto panted after the wind died, his left palm on the floor, his right hand wielding a bloody kunai.
 "Don't even dare."

 "You asshole!"
 Konohamaru yelled.
 "You're not gonna stop us!"

 "Yeah?"
 Naruto raised his head and cracked a painful grin.
-His kunai whistled in the air and he spread his empty hands before him, opening himself with a mocking air.
+His kunai whistled in the air and he spread his empty hands before him, leaving himself open with a mocking air.
 "Give it your best shot, bozu."

 Konohamaru growled, immediately going through the handseals.
 "Shunshin no Jutsu!"